Pretty Hate Machine (Gotham): Development

 In May 2017, it was announced that the twentieth episode of the season will be titled "Pretty Hate Machine" and was to be written by Steven Lilien & Bryan Wynbrandt and directed by Danny Cannon.
 The episode is named after an album by Nine Inch Nails.

 Casting

 Chris Chalk, Benedict Samuel, and Michael Chiklis don't appear in the episode as their respective characters.
 In May 2017, it was announced that the guest cast for the episode would include Jada Pinkett Smith as Fish Mooney, Raymond J. Barry as Temple Shaman, and B. D. Wong as Hugo Strange.

 Reception

 Viewers

 The episode was watched by 3.03 million viewers with a 1.0/4 share among adults aged 18 to 49.
 This was a 3% increase in viewership from the previous episode, which was watched by 2.92 million viewers with a 1.0/4 in the 18-49 demographics.
-With this rating, Gotham ranked second for FOX, behind Lucifer but beating Lucifer in the 18-49 demographics, third on its timeslot and third for the night behind The Bachelorette, and a NHL game.
+With this rating, Gotham ranked second for FOX, behind Lucifer but beating Lucifer in the 18-49 demographics, third on its timeslot and third for the night behind The Bachelorette, and an NHL game.